Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-01.md

 ### What are these properties good for?

-The font face adds character and set the tone for your message.
-Your sites are seen on the screen making the type easy to read facilitiates your message.
+The font face adds character and sets the tone for your message.
+Your sites are seen on the screen making the type easy to read facilitates your message.

 The default font: Times New Roman not very good.
 You can do better!

 The size of the text has a large effect on legibility.
 It also controls the order the message is delivered and points out what is important on the page.

-The font weight adds weight to the message.
-Points out what is important, and empahsizes what is said.
+The `font-weight` adds weight to the message.
+Points out what is important, and emphasizes what is said.

-Color and constrast are important to legibility.
+Color and contrast are important to legibility.

 Dense blocks of type are hard to read.
 Adding space between lines makes them easier to read.
 The longer a line is the more space between lines is needed.

 ## After Class

-- Solve the CSS Diner problems and submit to GradeScope
+- Solve the CSS Diner problems and submit them to GradeScope
-- Style the CSS Zen Garden page submit to GradeScope
+- Style the CSS Zen Garden page submit it to GradeScope

 ## Resources